Experiencing the Gerewol Festival: A Journey into the Heart of the Wodaabe Culture

 Daniella with one of the commanding soldiers

-Our driver had one mixed tape of music and the driver and I really liked the song, “Just Breathe” by Pearl Jam, and we played this song at least 100 times during the week in Niger.
-In this video, we started our drive finally passing the military checkpoint with soldiers in our vehicle listening to Just Breathe.
+Our driver had one mixed tape of music and he and I liked the song, “Just Breathe” by Pearl Jam, and we played this song at least 100 times during the week in Niger.
+In this video, we started our drive, finally passing the military checkpoint with soldiers in our vehicle listening to Just Breathe.

 The soldiers escorting us definitely weren’t lacking in the ego catagory